Best Free Transcription Software in 2026

 Express Scribe (NCH Software)

-Best for: Developer workflows in AWS
+Best for: Developers building transcription workflows

 Pros

-• Good for scalable developer use
+• Good for developers and startups

 Cons